TheSenPie/portfolio-smbat/content/post/tiny-ray-tracer/index.md

 image = "final_render.png"
 +++

 I have a background in programming, including a keen interest in graphics and game engine development.
 Inspired by the "Raytracing in One Weekend" book series and Jacco Bikker's insightful blog on ray tracing optimizations, I set out to build my own ray tracer.
 My goal was to create a feature-rich ray tracer with a focus on performance.
-The source code is avaible on my [github page](https://github.com/TheSenPie/tiny-ray-tracer).
-The rendered results are in the [/renders](https://github.com/TheSenPie/tiny-ray-tracer/tree/main/renders) folder.
+The source code is avaible on my **[github page](https://github.com/TheSenPie/tiny-ray-tracer)**.
+The rendered results are in the **[/renders](https://github.com/TheSenPie/tiny-ray-tracer/tree/main/renders)** folder.

 # Foundational Features